cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 - Chunks cache (stores the potentially to be deleted chunks of data)
 - Query results cache (stores the potentially to be deleted data)

+There are two potential caches that could contain deleted data, the chunks cache, and the query results cache.
 Using the tombstones, the queriers filter out the data received from the ingesters and store-gateway.
 The cache not being processed through the querier needs to be invalidated to prevent deleted data from coming up in queries.
-There are two potential caches that could contain deleted data, the chunks cache, and the query results cache.

 Firstly, the query results cache needs to be invalidated for each new delete request.
 This can be done using the same mechanism currently used for chunk storage by utilizing the cache generation numbers.
 For each tenant, their cache is prefixed with a cache generation number.
 This is already implemented into the middleware and would be easy to use for invalidating the cache.
 When the cache needs to be invalidated due to a delete or cancel delete request, the cache generation numbers would be increased (to the current timestamp), which would invalidate all the cache entries for a given tenant.
-The cache generation numbers are currently being stored in an Index table  (e.g. DynamoDB or Bigtable).
-One option for block store is to store a per tenant key using the KV-store with the ring backend and propogate it using a Compare-And-Set/Swap (CAS) operation.
+With chunk store, the cache generation numbers are currently being stored in an Index table  (e.g. DynamoDB or Bigtable).
+One option for block store is to save a per tenant key using the KV-store with the ring backend and propagate it using a Compare-And-Set/Swap (CAS) operation.
 If the current cache generation number is older than the KV-store is older or it is empty, then the cache is invalidated and the current timestamp becomes the cache generation number.

 Furthermore, since the chunks cache  is retrieved from the store gateway and passed to the querier, it will be filtered out like the rest of the time series data in the querier using the tombstones, with the mechanism described in the previous section.
 However, some issues may arise if the tombstone is deleted but the data to-be-deleted still exists in the chunks cache.
 To prevent this, we add another state to the deletion process called `syncing`.
 The tombstones will need to continue filtering the data until the store-gateway picks up the new blocks and the chunks cache is able to be refreshed with the new blocks without the deleted data.
-The `syncing` state will begin as soon as all the requested data has been permentantly deleted from the block store.
+The `syncing` state will begin as soon as all the requested data has been permanently deleted from the block store.
 This state will last `-compactor.deletion-delay + -compactor.cleanup-interval +  -blocks-storage.bucket-store.sync-interval`.
 Once that time period has passed, the chunks cache should not have any of the deleted data.
-The tombstone will move to the `processed` state and will no longer be used for query time filtering.
+Then the tombstone will move to the `processed` state and will no longer be used for query time filtering.

 ### Permanently deleting the data